Are Isofix child car seats safer?

 Article 1 of 3

-Isofix is a child car seat attachment system designed to make installation quick and easy.
+Isofix connectors are designed to make installing a child car seat quick and easy.
 But how do Isofix child car seats fare in our tests?

 Put us to the test